Hardware stress test: Reliability

 Hardware Reliability Verification includes temperature and humidity test, mechanical vibration test, shock test, collision test, drop test, dustproof and waterproof test, and other environmental reliability tests.

 Growth in safety-critical applications for automotive electronics significantly increases the IC design reliability challenge.

 Hardware Testing of Electric Hot Water Heaters Providing Energy Storage and Demand Response Through Model Predictive Control is from Institute of Electrical and Electronics Engineers, written by Halamay, D.A., Starrett, M and Brekken, T.K.A.
 The author first discusses that a classical steady state model commonly used for simulation of electric hot water heaters can be inaccurate.
-Then this paper presents results from hardware testing which demonstrate that systems of water heaters under Model Predictive Control can be reliably dispatched to deliver set-point levels of power to within 2% error.
-Then the author presents experiment result which shows a promising pathway to control hot water heaters as energy storage systems is capable of delivering flexible capacity and fast acting ancillary services on a firm basis.
+The paper presents results from hardware testing which demonstrate that systems of water heaters under Model Predictive Control can be reliably dispatched to deliver set-point levels of power to within 2% error.
+Then the author presents experimental results which show a promising pathway to control hot water heaters as energy storage systems that are capable of delivering flexible capacity and fast acting ancillary services on a firm basis.

-Advanced Circuit Reliability Verification for Robust Design, a journal discuss the models used on circuit reliability verification and application of these models.
+The journal Advanced Circuit Reliability Verification for Robust Design discusses the models used on circuit reliability verification and application of these models.
 It first discusses how the growth in safety-critical applications for automotive electronics significant increases the IC design reliability challenge.
 Then the author starts to discuss the latest Synopsys' AMS solution for robust design.
 This part of the article is very technical, mostly talking about how AMS can strengthen the reliability for full-chip mixed-signal verification.
 This article can be a useful source for investigating why it is important to focus more on reliability verification nowadays.